Aluulu/obsidian-vault/Callum's Vault/Software/Pi-hole.md

 ## 2. Docker compose file

-Create a file called `docker-compose.yml` and paste the following into it:
+Create a file called `docker-compose.yml` and paste the following into it, editing as required:

 ```yml
 version: "3"